 Evaluate radiographs for appropriate anatomy, positioning and image quality.

-Behave in a professional manner and abide by the Code of Ethics as outlined by the ASRT.
+Conduct him/herself in a professional manner and abide by the Code of Ethics as outlined by the ASRT/ARRT (American Society of Radiologic Technologists/American Registry of Radiologic Technologists).

 Evaluate the value of professional advancements.